 In the grand tradition of liberalism, the political formation of a nation composed of citizens is necessarily based on exclusion.
 The political theory of liberal democracy is based on the rights of the individual: invariably a private property-owning citizen that is a subject in front of the Law.
 Anyone who can’t fit that profile is excluded from the society’s rights, protections, and democratic participation.

 This explains why Hong Kong’s British colonial regime indefinitely imprisoned Vietnamese refugees in the 1980s and 1990s, trying especially hard to keep them from setting foot on Hong Kong soil.
-Such anxiety over refugees’ physical presence was tied to the fear of their claim to liberal personhood and its attendant rights.
+Such anxiety over refugees’ physical presence was tied to the fear of their claim to liberal personhood and its attendant rights, such as claim to belongingness.
 By keeping refugees from such rights, the colonial regime could more easily repatriate them to Vietnam, where they faced certain persecution or death.

 Ironically, Hong Kong’s own brand of ethno-nationalism plays by the CCP’s rulebook, whose entire logic of governance rests on the naturalization of the notion that The Party = The State = The People.